meadowdata/meadowrun/docs/index.md

 - optimizes for cost, choosing the cheapest instance types and turning them off when they're no longer needed.

-For more context, see our [case studes](case_studies) of how Meadowrun is used in real life, or see the [project homepage](https://meadowrun.io)
+For more context, see our [case studies](case_studies) of how Meadowrun is used in real life, or see the [project homepage](https://meadowrun.io)

 ## Quickstart